Real Edge Network — Revenue Share

 Want to talk through what this could look like for you?

-Talk to Sandra
+Talk to Bob

 Revenue share and fee savings are two different numbers